nicoladilillo/Embedded-Linux-Assignment/README.md

 ## Note

-To see the time to elaborate each single value uncomment the line 47 of ``../assignment/recipes-example/heartrate/files/heartrate.c``
+To see the time to elaborate each single value uncomment the line 47 of ``../assignment/recipes-example/heartrate/files/heartrate.c`` and build the new image
 ```
 #define DEBUG
 ```